 Login credentials for online accounts can be housed in the password manager and changed at regular intervals without you having to memorize 101 ever-changing passwords.
 Some versions also allow you to securely share a password, a group of passwords, or access to a login without allowing the password to be seen by the recipient.

-Schedule a call here to discuss implementing LastPass at your organization.
+Schedule a call here to discuss implementing a password manager at your organization.

 Breaking down the rules

 Even if you use a password manager, you will want to have one master password that obeys all the rules in circulation.
 Why?
 Because a poorly guarded password manager password can cripple your security by allowing a hacker access to the treasure trove it holds.

 The rules are frequently circulated as bullet points without any real explanation as to why they matter.
 If you want a fun math-y explanation for several, click here for a recent Scientific American article on the topic.
 If you want something a little easier to digest, keep reading.